spreemohealth/style/README.md

 1. Please make sure that Python 3 and R are both installed on your system.

-   *Note that in this example, `python` and `pip` point to my Homebrew* *Python 3 distribution.*
+   *In this example, `python` and `pip` point to my Homebrew* *Python 3 distribution.*
-   *If you are using a different distribution, please make the appropriate* *changes in the commands that follow.*
+   *If you are using a different distribution, or working in a virtual* *environment, please make the appropriate changes in what follows.*

 2. Make sure that the following are installed on your system: